MaxenceQueyrel/nd0821-c2-build-model-workflow-starter/README.md

 Then commit your change, make a new release (for example ``1.0.1``) and retry (of course you need to use ``-v 1.0.1`` when calling mlflow this time).
 Now the run should succeed and voit la', you have trained your new model on the new data.

+## Weight and Biases
+Path to the public W&B project where artifacts are stored: https://wandb.ai/maxence/nyc_airbnb

 ## License